 Before its reintroduction, the last time form 1099-NEC was used was back in 1982.
-Since then, prior to tax year 2020, businesses typically filed Form 1099-MISC to report payments totaling $600 or more to a nonemployee for certain payments from the trade or business.
+Since then, prior to tax year 2020, businesses typically filed Form 1099-MISC to report payments totaling $600 or more to a nonemployee for certain payments from a trade or business.
 These payments generally represent nonemployee compensation and, up until now, would typically appear in box 7 of 1099-MISC.

-In order to help clarify the separate filing deadlines when reporting different types of payments on Form 1099-MISC, the IRS decided to reintroduce Form 1099-NEC which has a single filing deadline for all payments that use the form.
+In order to help clarify the separate the various filing deadlines when reporting different types of payments on Form 1099-MISC, the IRS decided to reintroduce Form 1099-NEC which has a single filing deadline for all payments that use the form.

 What is nonemployee compensation?

 The IRS explains that, in general, you have to report payments you make if they meet the following four conditions: